 - feature/X Feature branch where feature X is developed.

 You may have feature branches that branch out of other feature branches.
 In order to, easily, collaborate with other developers on a larger feature.
 You may call that large feature branch, integration branch.

 - You should always merge code to develop as fast as you can.
-To avoid merge conflicts.
+To spread commits quick and avoid merge conflicts.

-- You should regularly rebase or merge develop into you feature branch.
-To base you code on the latest features and refactorings and avoid merge conflicts and benefit from new improvements like refactorings.
+- You should regularly rebase, or merge, develop into you feature branch.
+To base you code on the latest features and refactorings and avoid merge conflicts.

 To work on the next release.
 You branch out of develop, work with the feature, merge back to develop.

 * (develop) Merge branch 'feature/work-with-correcting-a' into develop |\ | * (feature/work-with-correcting-a) Correcting a |/ * Merge branch 'feature/work-with-a' into develop |\ | * (feature/work-with-a) a |/ *

 To work on the next-next release, or even further into the future, simply don't merge it back to develop before next-next is next.
 And keep in mind, it may be a good idea to merge it into develop earlier, to avoid merge conflicts, if you can do feature toggling.

 As a developer, this is all there is to it!
 This is how developers most often prefer to work.
 Just look at any open source repository.
 Most often you fork the main repository and the master in your fork is your feature branch.
 But still, this is as simple as it can get and this is how developers do it!